 A lot of plants that many people spray with poisonous herbicides are actually useful.
-Dandelions for instance, the bane of many a synthetic lawn care enthusiast, are edible, nutritious, and an important first Spring time food for bees and other pollinators.
+Dandelions for instance, the bane of many a synthetic lawn care enthusiast, are edible, nutritious, and food for bees and other pollinators.
 Other plants are medicinal, attract beneficial insects, the list goes on.

 But, even if you do have an appreciation for wild plants, there are going to be occasions where you have something growing in the wrong spot at the wrong time.
 And if you’re like me, RoundUp or any other synthetic herbicide is never an acceptable option.